 - Create/edit a group policy that is linked to the OU containing your target computers.
 Or if there is no domain and you are just using Local Policy for non-domain computers, then simply launch gpedit.msc from an administrator elevated command prompt directly on the computer that you are configuring

 - In Group Policy editor (gpedit.msc) go to Computer Configuration > Administrative Templates > Windows Components > Windows Update and set the Configure Automatic Updates setting to 2 = Notify for download and auto install.
 The effect of this setting is essentially to disable the Automatic Updates feature on the target computers.
 It doesn’t turn off the Windows Update service.
 It simply tells Windows to stop automatically downloading updates.
 Since you want to use BatchPatch to perform the download/install process on-demand on your target computers, you need to stop the target computers from automatically downloading and installing updates.
 Or if you prefer to have Windows automatically download updates but not install them until you initiate the installation process with BatchPatch, then select 3 = Auto download and notify for install.
-However, please note we typically do *not* recommend using setting 3 unless you are using a WSUS in your environment because if you use setting 3 with no WSUS, then you might end up with updates downloaded to target computers that you don’t intend to install.
-This is because with WSUS you would use the WSUS to filter which updates the target computers see as available, but with no WSUS you will use BatchPatch to control which updates are downloaded and installed.
-Since you might sometimes need or want to skip a particular update in a given month, if you are configured to use setting 3 instead of 2 then the update will still be automatically downloaded by the target computer even though you never plan to initiate the installation of that update through BatchPatch.
-While this isn’t the end of the world by any means, any such updates will waste bandwidth to be downloaded and will waste hard drive space when they sit downloaded in the Windows Update cache directory without ever getting installed.
-Having updates downloaded but not installed might also cause Windows to pop excess notifications about this fact at least until or unless the updates are deleted from the Windows Update cache manually or hidden so that they no longer appear as available for installation.
+However, please note that if you use setting 3 without a WSUS, you’ll end up getting all available updates downloaded.
+This is fine for most cases, but if you need or want to selectively download updates (this was a much more common need prior to Windows 10, which most likely won’t be a concern for Windows 10/11+ admins), you won’t have the ability to do that unless you have a WSUS where you can pre-select which updates will get offered to target computers.
+Otherwise you would have to just use BatchPatch instead of Group Policy to perform the download of the specific/desired updates (using filters to skip unwanted updates, and/or using the “hide” option to hide unwanted updates on target computers).